Bobcat - Species Profile

 Tail: 3″ to 7″

-Canada lynx (Lynx canadensis) is larger.
+Canada Lynx (Lynx canadensis) is larger.
 The pelage is pale gray mixed with mixed with pale brown above.
 The belly is not spotted or striped.
 The tip of the tail is black, both above and below.
 The ruffs (sideburns) are more pronounced.
 The feet are large.
 The ear tufts are long and conspicuous.
 It is much less common.

 A wide variety of habitats including boreal coniferous and mixed forests, aspen forests, forested river bottomlands, brushlands, and cedar swamps